keboola/serverless-request-handler/README.md

 - `unauthorized(msg = 'Unauthorized')` - for 401 errors
 - `unprocessable(msg = 'Unprocessable')` - for 422 errors
 - `error(msg = 'Error', code = 400)` - for other errors

+The handler also supports [`http-errors`](https://www.npmjs.com/package/http-errors) and recognizes errors with status code < 500 as user errors automatically.

 #### Example:
 ```js